-Ansible, AWS CLI and Kubectl in portable Docker OpsBox
+Ansible, AWS CLI and Kubectl in a portable Docker OpsBox

 This is the description of another one of neat little tools we made for our toolkit: Docker OpsBox, a portable runtime environment for error-proof Ansible+AWS CLI+Kubectl launch on any admin’s machine.